Assessment Materials in Principles (General)

 An open online textbook, divided into 38 chapters, drawn from various open educational sources including MIT Open CourseWare and Wikipedia, and curated by "subject matter experts, like professors, PhDs and Master’s students."
 One section deals with controversies in economics (with a US focus), such as "should the Government maintain a balanced budget?"
 Development of the textbook stopped in 2017 and the book was archived in this version.

-This unusual and colourful game tests knowledge of basic economic concepts, by challenging the user to connect terms with their short definitions by clicking on cards.
-The game showcases a facility for creating educational material using Java.
+This colourful game tests knowledge of basic economic concepts, by challenging the user to connect terms with their short definitions by clicking on cards.
+The game showcases a facility for creating interactive educational material.

 This site has dozens of multiple-choice tests related to chapters of Roger A. Arnold's text books covering introductory economics.
 Each test has twenty questions and is marked on-line, with links to explanations of the correct answers.